 When I stood to be a Member of Parliament, I wanted to be understood as a local lad who wanted to give something back to his home town.
 I had seen threats to the town’s main library and pulled out all the stops to save it, protecting a local institution and dozens of associated jobs.
 I had set up a non-profit to reduce crime and reoffending.
 As a candidate, you get limited control over how you are perceived, but I was proud of the good things I had been able to achieve, and thought it reflected well on the kind of MP I would be.

 Unfortunately, in my teenage years, I also had a blog.
 I was fascinated by politics and I loved to write.
 So I did.
 Some of those words were thoughtful and were cited positively at the time by national journalists.
 But, perhaps inevitably, some of those words were adolescent nonsense.
 Internet arguments tend not to bring out the best in anyone, and my teenage self was no exception.
 And of course, any thinking person’s views change over time.
-The Guardian went all the way back to this blog — past the tens of thousands of words I had written since in my professional life — to portray my views in 2017.
+Since the blog, I had written tens of thousands of words – probably hundreds of thousands of words – which were up online to be cited if there was anything scandalous.
+But as there was no story in what I had written since I was a sixth former, the Guardian went all the way back to this blog in 2002-2003 to portray my views in 2017.

 When they emailed me about it, it was just over a week until polling day.
 I was knocking on doors on Hundens Lane, the sort of street a Conservative candidate might normally have ignored, assuming there were few votes there.
 But even as the national mood was shifting fast against the Conservatives, I was finding good support in the strongest of Labour areas.